AlLisonyy/AllisonLi_contract/contract.md

 - [ ] Module 05, 02/10 - 02/14 : Tips for effective data visualization

   - Finish Lab 5 by Friday: 02/14
-  - Finish portfolio piece 2 by Friday: 02/14
+  - Finish portfolio piece 1 by Friday: 02/14

 - [ ] Module 06, 02/17 - 02/21 : Scientific studies and confounding

   - Finish Lab 6 by Friday: 02/21
   - Schedule a check-in with Mason by Friday: 02/21
+  - Finish portfolio piece 2 by Friday: 02/21

 - [ ] Module 07, 02/24 - 02/28 : Web scraping